• Skip to primary navigation

 While the smoker is getting hot, heat some water for the water pan; when the water is hot, place the aluminum pan underneath where you will put the brisket on the grate.
 Pour in the warm water and close the lid to allow it to reach temperature.

 Wood: Not only does the wood provide a smoke flavor for the brisket, but the wood is the primary source of heat for the fire.
 Once a charcoal base is hot, add a couple of mini logs on top.
-When thin blue smoke exits the exhaust stack, the smoker is ready for the brisket.
+The smoker is ready for the brisket when thin blue smoke exits the exhaust stack.

 Smoke the Brisket